Send a digital postcard to the government to tell them why you're joining #OurClimateFight and ask your friends and family to do the same.

 We're asking the UK government to invest at least a third of its existing climate budget in locally led projects that will help people adapt to the impacts of climate change that they're experiencing right now.

-Those of you receiving an exclusive postcard from yourself not only get a memento from a very special year at Glastonbury festival, but also a reminder not to take water, toilets and hygiene for granted and to share the message with your network.
+Those who received an exclusive postcard from themselves got a memento from a very special time at a festival and also got a reminder not to take water, toilets and hygiene for granted and to share the message with your network.